MultiSafepay/docs/content/my-account/partner-primary-accounts/partner-invoices.md

 - Invoice period: The month of the commission payout
 - Payout fee: [Payouts](/account/payouts/) from your MultiSafepay balance to your business bank account cost 0,50 EUR each
 - Your monthly commission payout (excluding VAT)
-- VAT (21%): refunded to your account
+- VAT (21%): refunded to your balance

 Partner invoices are for your records only.
 You **don't** need to pay anything.